reiver/article-20250227/README.md

 "Two Weeks Notice" (2002),
 and
 "Scary Movie 5" (2013).
-And also made appearances in various TV shows, includeing:
+And, also made appearances in various TV shows, includeing:
 "The Fresh Prince of Bel-Air", and
 "The Nanny".